jakeleyhr/GetVISTA/README.md

   -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
 ```
-This script functions almost identically to encoords, except that it querys the GenBank nucleotide database rather than Ensembl.
+This command functions almost identically to encoords, except that it querys the GenBank nucleotide database rather than Ensembl.
 There is no -all option, as all transcript are automatically included in the annotation file.
 The other key difference is that an accession code (e.g. NC_000020 for human chromosome 20) must be specified instead of a speces name, and the genomic coordinates therefore just require the base region, not the chromosome (e.g. 500000-600000 instead of 20:500000:600000).
-# gbvistagene.py usage
+# gbgene usage
 ```
-usage: gbvistagene.py [-h] -s SPECIES -g GENE_SYMBOL [-r RECORD_ID] [-sa START_ADJUST] [-ea END_ADJUST] [-fasta FASTA_OUTPUT_FILE]
+usage: gbgene [-h] -s SPECIES -g GENE_SYMBOL [-r RECORD_ID] [-sa START_ADJUST] [-ea END_ADJUST] [-fasta FASTA_OUTPUT_FILE]
                       [-anno COORDINATES_OUTPUT_FILE] [-nocut] [-rev] [-autoname]

 Query the GenBank database with a species and gene name to obtain FASTA file and gene feature coordinates in pipmaker format.